 Except Phelps isn’t bringing his kids for a fun day at the park.
 The 43-year-old is hopping over to the Disney theme park for a few hours after work.

-An interactive game that began two years ago is what brings Phelps to the park so often.
-Sorcerers of the Magic Kingdom allows players to battle the likes of Cruella, Jafar, Ursula and Scar with special, collectible spell cards.
+An interactive game that began in 2012 is what brings Phelps to the park so often.
+Sorcerers of the Magic Kingdom, which is free with your park ticket, allows players to battle the likes of Cruella, Jafar, Ursula and Scar with special, collectible spell cards.

 Briefly, here’s how the game works: